 I have known sadness and grief; fear and frustration.
-I have worked hard to nurture feelings of joy, hope, contentment and well-being.
+I have worked hard to nurture feelings of joy, hope, contentment, and well-being.
 My goal is to help others who are struggling.
-I want to help you to explore the obstacles in your life, discover ways to overcome them, and to find a path to your own place of hope and joy.
+I want to help you to explore the obstacles in your life, discover ways to overcome them and to find a path to your own place of hope and joy.

-Then I began to see a theme emerge – people need a safe place to talk about the role of sex within their intimate relationships.
-Two years later, I began taking classes toward building my knowledge base around sex and sexuality.
+Then I began to see a theme emerge – people needed a safe place to talk about the role of sex within their intimate relationships.
+Three years later, I began taking classes to build my knowledge base around sex and sexuality.
 In 2012, after completing more than 150 hours of continuing education in human sexuality and sex therapy and meeting a number of other requirements, I became a Certified Sex Therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
-My therapy practice has since evolved to focus on working with individuals and couples on improving the relationships in their lives, with an emphasis on sexual relationships.
+My therapy practice has since evolved to focus on working with individuals and couples to improve the relationships in their lives, with an emphasis on sexual relationships.

 I still work with whatever my clients come in with, whether that be relationships and sex, work, parenting or caregiving, depression, or anxiety, to name a few of the infinite varieties of struggles that people face in their lives.
 However, thanks to this wide range of educational and work experience, I have unique insight into the issues that impact people of varying ages, genders, sexualities and lifestyles, their partners, and chosen families.
 I work with those who are LGBQA+, intersex, gender expressive and transgender, monogamous and non-monogamous, and kinky.